Fashion Records: New studio

 By 1988, the label had developed enough to afford to open a new 16 track set up at A-Class Studio in Forest Hill, London.
 The following two years brought further reggae chart success for Fashion Records signings with Janet Lee Davis ("Two Timing Lover") and Cutty Ranks ("The Stopper") both hitting number one.
 A cross-over on to the UK singles chart was Louchie Lou & Michie One's cover of the Isley Brothers', "Shout", which was licensed to London Records.
 General Levy's output was also leased to London.

 1990s

 Fashion continued with UK reggae chart hits plus successful releases in both Jamaica and the US.
 Their artists by then included Peter Hunnigale, Sanchez, General Degree, Cutty Ranks and Janet Lee Davis.
 They also supplied the vocals to the UK garage hit "RipGroove" (Double 99 featuring Top Cat).
 The studio was also busy with production projects for other companies, and amongst other artists who recorded with Fashion were Michie One & Louchie Lou ("The Crickets Sing for Ana Maria"), Sayoko ("Sistren" with Michie One & Louchie Lou), and Phillip Leo ("Summer Girl" with Glamma Kid).

-In early 1997, the A-Class Studio was again relocated and completely rebuilt, and the label was soon busy again working on new singles and albums with Janet Lee Davis, Starky Banton, Alton Ellis, The Dub Organiser, Neville Morrison, Ras Harry Chapman, Mykal Roze, and Sandeeno.